sindresorhus/ky/readme.md

 A `Symbol` that can be returned by a `beforeRetry` hook to stop the retry.
 This will also short circuit the remaining `beforeRetry` hooks.

-Note: This aborts _successfully_ and Ky will return with an `undefined` response.
-If you use `ky.stop`, be sure to check for a response first before accessing any properties on it or use [optional chaining](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining).
+Note: Returning this symbol makes Ky abort and return with an `undefined` response.
+Be sure to check for a response before accessing any properties on it or use [optional chaining](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining).
 It is also incompatible with body methods, such as `.json()` or `.text()`, because there is no response to parse.
-In general, we recommend to `throw error` instead of `return ky.stop`, as that will abort _unsuccesfully_ and Ky will throw, which avoids these limitations.
+In general, we recommend throwing an error instead of returning this symbol, as that will cause Ky to abort and then throw, which avoids these limitations.

-A valid use case for `ky.stop` is to prevent retries when making requests for side effects, where returned data is not important.
+A valid use-case for `ky.stop` is to prevent retries when making requests for side effects, where the returned data is not important.
 For example, logging client activity to the server.

 ```js
 import ky from 'ky';